Amor Domina Vincit

 "It could be dangerous in her state."

 "She's dead either way," Shinji said sourly.
 "At this rate she wouldn't survive the trip without help, not sure how she would take it though.
 She's always hated the Angels ever since Second Impact.
-I doubt she'd like the idea of becoming half-angel… but maybe she'll do it just so she has the strength to get revenge on that bastard and his bottle-blonde-bitch of a mad scientist concubine."
+I doubt she'd like the idea of becoming half-angel… but maybe she'll do it, if only to gain the strength to get revenge on that bastard and his bottle-blonde-bitch of a mad scientist concubine."